UPDATE: We are currently accepting new clients

 Raising kids is hard.
 Raising kids with suspected or diagnosed FASD is ridiculously hard.
 The chaos, the impulsivity, the different ways they learn, the lack of cause and effect, and the constant over-stimulation that leads to outbursts and meltdowns on a regular basis.
 The weird physical symptoms don’t help either.
 FASD is hard.
 Really, really hard.
 It’s hard on the kids who have it and the parents who are trying to survive the day.

-Jenna also helps exhausted caregivers with managing the daily stress of parenting kids who have FASD.
-Once strategies and supports for managing the kid(s) are in place, she’ll help you manage your exhaustion, grief, and fear about the future using therapeutic techniques that have worked for her and for other families.
+Our clinicians also help exhausted caregivers with managing the daily stress of parenting kids who have FASD.
+Once strategies and supports for managing the kid(s) are in place, we can help you manage your exhaustion, grief (so much grief!), and fear about the future using therapeutic techniques that have worked for many other families, just like yours.

-If you’re struggling as a caregiver with children you suspect have FASD or have been diagnosed, you’re going to want to visit FASD Families.
-Full of humor, practical advice, and stories of daily life as the single parent of FASD kids, it’s a worthwhile read.
+If you’re struggling as a caregiver with children you suspect have FASD or have been diagnosed, you’re going to want to connect with us.

-To book a free 20 minute consultation with Jenna, get in touch below.
+To book a free 20 minute consultation with our clinician’s trained in FASD work, get in touch below.